William A. "Bill" Blank

 Bill promotes general aviation education and fellowship through his memberships in the La Crosse Area Flyers Club and EAA Chapter 307, and is a past president of both.
 As a pilot he has about 5400 hours, and is certified as an ATP, SEL, SES, MEL, CFII and private pilot helicopter.
 He recently learned to fly a helicopter, because of an interest in learning a different aspect of flight.
 Bill is also the flight advisor for EAA Chapter 307.

-At the end of this month he will retire as an aerobatic pilot.
-Bill has given about 1500 hours of aerobatic instruction, and also did unusual attitude training for Minnesota DNR pilots.
+Bill has retired as an aerobatic pilot.
+He has given about 1500 hours of aerobatic instruction, and also did unusual attitude training for Minnesota DNR pilots.
 He has had a surface air show waiver for 28 years and has flown 198 performances, most in Wisconsin.
 His shows routinely included volunteer participation in the annual La Crosse Area Flyers Club "Flying Waffles" fundraising breakfast.
 Bill taught two of his sons to fly.
 His tail wheel check out was done by a man with pilot's license number 1000 who had learned to fly in a Jenny, and had been a barnstormer and flying circus pilot.

 Bill is a volunteer member of the City of La Crosse City of La Crosse Aviation Board; and is a member of the Board subcommittee reviewing the La Crosse Regional Airport' s minimum standards.